Kakamotobi/Learned/CSS/margin-collapse.md

 1. Adjacent Block Siblings
 2. Empty Block
     - "Empty" means there is no property set for the height of the block (ex: `height`, `min-height`, `padding`, `border` or `inline` content).
-    - Therefore, a blocks `margin-top` and `margin-bottom` meet and causes its margin to collapse, which can lead to multiple margin collapses with adjacent blocks.
+    - Therefore, a block's `margin-top` and `margin-bottom` meet and causes its margin to collapse, which can lead to multiple margin collapses with adjacent blocks.
     - **The margin collapses to the largest of its margin-top or margin-bottom.**
 3. No Content Separating Block Parent and its Block Descendants.
     - Margins, by definition, are space between contents and hence need some sort of boundary (ex: `border`, `padding`, `inline` content).